 SUB-SYSTEM AND BSP/LAYER MAINTAINERS

-For up-to-date information on maintainers for individual layers, visit the source code repository, click a layer, click “tree”, and then read the README or MAINTAINERS file for that layer.
+For up-to-date information on maintainers for individual layers and the LTS, visit the source code repository, click a layer, click “tree”, and then read the README or MAINTAINERS file for that layer.